UP WITH A BORDERLINE:

 isn't true.
 A few clients I've been very fond of, had personality

-disorder features, and a great number of colleagues/friends have
+disorders, and a great number of colleagues/friends have had borderline

-and I maintain a safe distance, or I've completely ended these associations
+and I maintain a safe distance, or I've completely ended those associations

 for my own sake.